iainsaun/DredgeBigSpender/README.md

 - Purchaseable upgrades to improve aberration and trophy chances.
 - Fuel?
 Food?
 Mooring fee for towns?
 - Panic increases aberrations chance by a lot, risk/reward in fishing.
-- 'Wait' option while at sea, prevents attacks but freezes panic at current level.
+- 'Wait' option while at sea, prevents attacks but freezes panic at current level, time will still pass so fish freshness will reduce.
 - Buoys slowly reduce panic?
-- Docking is a bit faster.
+- QOL adjustments such as faster docking.

 ### Complete
 - Fish sell cost reduced.
-  - Night fish sell for a bit more than day fish.
+  - Night fish sell for more than day fish.
-  - Aberrations sell for a lot more than regular fish.
+  - Aberrations sell for more than regular fish.
   - Trophies get a bump in sell price, maybe throw back the duds and keep these!
+- Materials and general item values improved.
   - Dredged materials increased value, now worth dredging to sell.
+  - Treasure is still treasure and very much worth selling, especially early game.
+  - Ironhaven crates and canisters are now sellable and worth selling.
+  - Shipwright at Greater Marrow is finally interested in buying materials.
 - Faster docking thanks to copied FastDock mod.

 ### To Do
 - Adjust starting debt.
 - Enable Net from start.
-- Upgrade option for aberration/trophy chance.
+- Upgrade option/tool for aberration/trophy chance.
 - Positive relationship between panic and aberration chance.
 - Fuel.
 - Food.
+  - Eat the fish?!
 - Mooring fees.
 - Calming buoys.
 - 'Wait' at sea.